Tibso/DnsBlackList-rs/README.md

 DNS server with custom rules using [Trust-DNS](https://github.com/bluejekyll/trust-dns) and [Redis-rs](https://github.com/redis-rs/redis-rs).

-This DNS server filters queries using a blacklist from a *Redis* server.
-The server lies to DNS requests asking for domains names that are known as dangerous.
+This DNS server filters queries using a blacklist from a Redis server.
+The server lies to DNS requests asking for domains names that are known as dangerous or unwanted.

 # Repository composition